ericcgu/infrastructure_engineering_for_datascientists/README.md

 docker run -it ubuntu /bin/bash
 ```

-Once you see your terminal to change to root@..., type:
+Once you see your terminal to change to root@..., type ls (command to list computer files):

 ```
 ls